XRPLF/xrpl-dev-portal/docs/infrastructure/installation/install-clio-on-ubuntu.md

         | `grpc_port` | String | The port where `rippled` accepts gRPC requests. |

         {% admonition type="info" name="Note" %}
-        You can use multiple `rippled` servers as a data source by add more entries to the `etl_sources` section.
+        You can use multiple `rippled` servers as a data source by adding more entries to the `etl_sources` section.
 If you do, Clio load balances requests across all the servers in the list, and can keep up with the network as long as at least one of the `rippled` servers is synced.
         {% /admonition %}

         The [example config file](https://github.com/XRPLF/clio/blob/develop/docs/examples/config/example-config.json) accesses the `rippled` server running on the local loopback network (127.0.0.1), with the WebSocket (WS) on port 6006 and gRPC on port 50051.